John R. Kroger

 Kroger is the author of Convictions: A Prosecutor’s Battles against Mafia Killers, Drug Kingpins, and Enron Thieves (Farrar, Straus and Giroux).
 His awards and honors include the Harry S. Truman Scholarship, the National Endowment for the Humanities Younger Scholar Award, the Oregon Book Award, and commendations from the U.S. State Department, the FBI, and the Drug Enforcement Administration.
 Kroger has also received fellowships from the Aspen Institute and Harvard Law School.

 John Kroger is married to Michele Toppe, the Dean of Student Life at Portland State University.
-They have one child, Isaiah, who is currently in public school in Portland.
+They have one child, Isaiah, who is currently in high school in Portland.
 Kroger is an avid runner, hiker, and outdoorsman.
 He has run Oregon’s 200-mile Hood-to-Coast relay seven times and has biked across the United States.